Child Custody in Las Vegas

 Legal custody is the right to know about what is going on in a child’s life.
-It also encompasses the right to assist in making the major decision in the child’s life – decisions such as where the child will be living, where the child will be going to school, what religion will the child practice – if any.
-In Nevada, unless there are issues involving drugs or abuse, most parents will be awarded Joint Legal Custody.
-Where drugs or abuse is involved, it may be possible for the non-abusive parent to obtain an award of Sole Legal Custody.
+It also encompasses the right to assist in making the major decisions in the child’s life–decisions such as where the child will be living, where the child will be going to school, what religion will the child practice– if any.
+In Nevada, unless there are issues involving drugs, abuse, mental illness, or criminal activity, most parents will be awarded Joint Legal Custody.
+Where extenuating circumstances are involved, it may be possible for the other parent to obtain an award of Sole Legal Custody.

-Monday & Tuesday for one parent, Wednesday and Thursday for the other parent, and each parent alternates the weekend.
+- Monday & Tuesday for one parent, Wednesday and Thursday for the other parent, and alternating weekends for each parent.

 Physical Custody can have a whole host of ramifications for the parents.
 In addition to affecting how often a parent sees the children, it affects issues relating to Child Support, the ability to move out of state, and the ability to change custody in the future should the need arise.
 Unfortunately, many parents opt to take a “wait and see” approach to see if the custody issues will work themselves out.
 However, Child Custody is much too important to be left to chance.

 At Smith Legal Group, we understand Child Custody cases.
 We understand how Child Custody-related issues can affect the relationship between parents and their children.
-Most importantly however, we really care about the outcome of your case.
+Most importantly, however, we really care about the outcome of your case.
 Call Smith Legal Group today for a free consultation.
-Let us assist you in navigating the many pitfalls that exist in a child custody case and in obtaining the best possible Custody Order for your particular situation.
+Let us assist you in navigating the many pitfalls that exist in child custody cases and in obtaining the best possible Custody Order for your particular situation.